Percival33/sokoban/README.md

 To start game, run the program.
 Then use arrow keys to move around board.
 To push crate you need to move player onto crate's position.

-After moving all crates to final positions, game freezes for 3 seconds and final screen is showing up.
+After moving all crates to final positions, final screen is showing up and game freezes for 3 seconds.

 ### Keyboard shortcuts:
 * `ESC` to end game